|Oracle® Application Express Application Migration Guide

 One of the major facets of converting from either Oracle Forms or Microsoft Access is replicating the business user interface specific logic.
 It is important to separate business logic from logic for manipulating the user interface.
 Given the differences in user interface implementation, the majority of the associated logic from the original application will no longer be relevant.
 Oracle Application Express uses processes, computations, and validations to implement business logic.
 Some logic can also be replicated by utilizing default and source values within the Oracle Application Express item definition.

-The key to ensuring your new application performs correctly is to understand how and when each of these functions operate.
+The key to ensuring your new application performs correctly is to understand how and when each of these functions operates.
 The ability to add conditional logic to any component within Oracle Application Express (including regions, items, branches, processes, computations and validations) also provides extensive flexibility when replicating the original business logic.
 For more information, see "Implementing Business Logic".

-In an Oracle Forms conversion project, the data structures are defined in an Oracle Database and do not necessarily need to be migrated.
+In an Oracle Forms conversion project, the data structures are already defined in an Oracle Database and do not necessarily need to be migrated.
 However, with Microsoft Access the data structures and data must first be migrated across to Oracle using SQL Developer.
 For more information on how to migrate data structures "Migrating a Microsoft Access Application".

 Once the data structures are correctly implemented into a schema accessible to Oracle Application Express, then the basic process for conducting a conversion is to load the source application files into a project.
 The project is designed to show all the applicable components and provide the ability to generate an initial application design.
 After reviewing the project components and selecting the valid screens, reports, and items to be included, you can generate an Oracle Application Express application.
 With both a Forms Conversion project and an Access Migration project, some components loaded into a project cannot be generated.
 To learn more about generation capabilities and workarounds, see "Oracle Forms Generation Capabilities and Workarounds".